 I have lost my job.
 I only just realized this today.

 It happened so gradually that I didn’t even notice the signs, though clearly I should have.
-Like many who work in the same position for a long time, I’d become good at it, and I took a lot of pride in the work I did.
+Like many who work in the same position for a long time, I’d become good at it, and took a lot of pride in my work.
 It had become a big part of my identity, too, even as I might be heard to complain about its duties, its low pay, its thankless, never-ending tasks, especially around year-end.
-I guess it was because I’d held the job so long, and had considered it so completely mine, that I failed to notice how much had changed.
+I guess because I’d held the job so long, and had considered it so completely mine, I failed to notice how much had changed.

 Which is why it was a bit of a shock to realize that I had been replaced.

-And then I got a text, from a person so special to one of my adult children that she is, of course, special to me, too.
-She asked if I needed any shopping ideas for him—he who is my first-born and her beloved—which I totally did, because he is hard to buy for, and also because he has not given me much to go on.
-She gave me some great ideas I would neither have known nor thought of, things she had ultimately decided against but knew—presumably from her own professional growth in the role— that he needed, or otherwise might enjoy.
+And then I got a text from a person so special to one of my adult children that she is, of course, special to me, too.
+She asked if I needed any shopping ideas for him—he who is my first-born and her beloved—which I totally did, because he is hard to buy for, and also has not given me much to go on.
+She gave me some great ideas I would neither have known nor thought of, things she had ultimately decided against but knew—presumably from her own professional growth in the role— that he needed or might enjoy.
 I texted back my thanks and added them to my list.
 Nice!

 And then a vague heaviness descended on me.
-I thought it might be the cold and cranked up the dashboard heat.
-The truth came to me like the warm air – slowly, stinging a bit at first, bringing a change that was swift and undeniable.
+I thought at first that it might be the cold, and cranked up the dashboard heat.
+But the truth came to me like the warm air: slowly, stinging a bit at first, bringing a change that was swift and undeniable.

-The truth is that I do not know, anymore, what my son most needs in his day-to-day life, what he might have mentioned casually, in passing, that he could use.
+The truth is that I do not know anymore what my son most needs in his day-to-day life, what he might have mentioned casually or in passing, what he could use.
 What new hobby he might be tentatively exploring, what might really come in handy for his ride to work.
 Even though for decades, I was the only person on the planet who knew all of his sizes, I now can only make an educated guess at a few.
 I cannot remember which shoe size is his and which is his brother’s.
 Someone else knows these things much better than I do.

-All of which led me to realize: I am not Santa anymore.
+All of which led me to realize that I am not Santa anymore.

-It was a really good run, while it lasted, which was 27 years or so – although maybe it was much less than that; I realize with embarrassment that I am not really sure how long I have been showing up at this job unnecessarily.
-I wonder if I am like the octogenarian partner at the firm who arrives each day to his corner office, blissfully unaware of his obsolescence even as his younger colleagues notice, with a chuckle and while on their way to actual meetings, that he is again asleep at his desk.
+It was a really good run while it lasted, which was 27 years or so, although maybe it was much less than that.
+It is with embarrassment that I realize I am not really sure how long I have been showing up at this job unnecessarily.
+I wonder if I am like the octogenarian partner at the firm who arrives each day to his corner office, blissfully unaware of his obsolescence even as his younger colleagues notice, as they elbow each other, that he is again asleep at his desk.

 There will be no retirement party or even a roast; I am certain there is no severance.
-There is just me, jostled from sleep by reality, the humiliation of drool on my lapel.
-Unceremoniously packing up mementos of my lost career, and slinking out of the building with my box.
-Wondering where the time went and where in retirement, I might use my hard-earned expertise, that which is known by all moms who have similarly done this job.
+There is just me, jostled from sleep by reality, by the humiliation of drool on my lapel.
+Unceremoniously packing up mementos of my long career, and slinking out of the building with my box.
+Wondering where the time went and where in retirement I might use my hard-earned expertise, that which is known by all moms who have similarly done this job.

-We have spent years noticing, as Christmas approaches, the clothes our kids are outgrowing, the budding interests that are emerging, the playthings they’ve been coveting.
-When a child might need a book a little too hard, or a toy a little too young, just to remind them that there is room between the lines.
+We have spent years noticing, in fall and early winters, the clothes our kids are outgrowing, the budding interests that are emerging, the playthings they’ve been coveting.
+We have know when a child might need a book a little too hard, or a toy a little too young, just to remind them that there is room between the lines.

 We have written tags on Santa packages in loopy, oversized cursive so elaborate that even skeptical children declare that it is not Mom’s handwriting at all, they know what that looks like, and that Santa himself must have written their name right here on this paper!
-We have convincingly claimed to have forgotten something and run back into the house, as their conspiring father distracts the children dressed for Christmas Eve church, and have placed old-fashioned looking brown packages wrapped with string on the stoop while the conspiring father distracts the children.
+We have convincingly claimed to have forgotten something just as the car begins to pull out for Christmas Eve Mass, running back into the house to place old-fashioned looking brown packages on the stoop while the conspiring father distracts the children.
 We have cooed with feigned surprise when the magical pajamas from the North Pole pajamas are discovered upon our return.

-Many of us have declared with conviction to little boys every day at breakfast that they had better come up with something on their list besides Nintendo Game Boys because they are Not Getting Those and then mere moments later, once they have left for school, raced to Target to check the night’s restock for the handheld games, and repeated this exact process every day for weeks.
-(I will add that I have also kept quiet about this reality for years, allowing gleeful children to believe that Santa pulled rank even when Mom said no, that I was merely gracious in defeat.)
+Many of us have declared with conviction to little boys every day at breakfast that they had better come up with something on their list besides Nintendo Game Boys because they are Not Getting Those and then, moments later after they have left for school, raced to Target to check the night’s restock for the handheld games.
+We have repeated this exact process every day for weeks, and kept quiet about this particular reality for years, allowing gleeful children to believe that Santa pulled rank even when Mom said no. That we were merely gracious in defeat.

 I think I just wanted to remember.
 To have the chance to say once more that I had the time of my life, being Santa.